Power and Control: Domestic Violence in America: Background and film contents

 The film looks at the story of Kim Mosher and her suffering at the hands of both physical and emotional abuse.
 The Wabasha, Minnesota, mother wanted to keep her ten-year marriage and family together, yet, once her husband began to physically abuse their children as well, she left her home with her children in 2008 for the Safe Haven battered women's shelter in Duluth where she began to build a new life for them as well as her.
 The film shows her struggles as she searches for a job, seeks child care services, looks out for affordable housing, and otherwise attempts to raise her children safely.

 The documentary specifically explores the Domestic Abuse Intervention Project, often called the 'Duluth model', which was the first multi-disciplinary program designed to coordinate the actions of a variety of agencies in Duluth, Minnesota, dealing with domestic violence for a more effective outcome.
 This organizational effort has become a test case looked at for programs in many other U.S. jurisdictions.
 A nationwide study published in 2002, sponsored by the federal government, found that batterers who complete programs based on the model are less likely to repeat acts of domestic violence than those who do not complete any batterers intervention program.
+In recent years, the Duluth model has been updated through expanded community-coordinated responses that integrate trauma-informed care and restorative justice principles.
+According to the Minnesota Coalition for Battered Women, the model now emphasizes survivor-centered advocacy and cultural responsiveness in its training programs.
+These updates reflect a growing focus on reducing recidivism while addressing the underlying social and psychological causes of intimate partner violence.